henspace/ClickAndCrawl/src/assets/almanacs/alamanacNotes.md

 # Almanacs

-The alamancs comprise a number of single line entries.
+The almanacs comprise a number of single line entries.

 # Line format